Seneca-BSA/bsa/docs/sea700/lab3.md

 ## Lab Exercise

 1. Write a new controller (C++ or Python) for turtlesim that replaces `turtle_teleop_key`.
 Since the turtlesim node is the subscriber in this example, you’ll only need to write a single publisher node.
+Remember, you'll still need to maintain the ability to accept which turtle to control as an argument. ie. `rosrun lab3_turtlesim turtle_teleop_key turtle1/cmd_vel:=turtle2/cmd_vel __name:=teleop_turtle2` will control `turtle2`.

     Create a new package called `lab3_turtlesim`.
 You can create a new workspace called `lab3_ws` or use your existing workspace.